 All security checkpoints are accessible.
 The Transportation Security Administration (TSA), which conducts passenger screening at the checkpoints, has a program to assist travelers with disabilities and medical conditions.

-You may arrange for a wheelchairs at any terminals through your airline or with any Skycap at the Airport.
+You may arrange for a wheelchairs in any Concourse or in the Terminal through your airline or with any Skycap at the Airport.
 Please notify your airline in advance of your visit so that they can better serve your needs.

 Americans with Disabilities Act/Section 504 of the Rehabilitation Act Complaint Procedure